 Ergon House Athens

 This jewel is tucked away beneath the Acropolis and offers a new way of living.
-This elegant hotel blends upscale hospitality with a delightful Greek culinary experience.
-It’s the perfect place for foodies, with its own marketplace based on a modern day Agora with a bakery, fishmonger, butcher, deli, roastery, and grocers covering the entire ground floor.
+The Ergon House blends upscale hospitality with a delightful Greek culinary experience.
+It’s the perfect place for foodies, with its own marketplace based on a modern-day Agora with a bakery, fishmonger, butcher, deli, roastery, and grocers covering the entire ground floor.
 It’s a hive of activity in the communal kitchens, yet in your own private sanctuary, rooms are stylish, minimalist and some even have views of the Acropolis and Parthenon.
 If you feel like you need to prepare for a trek to the top of the Acropolis, check out the comprehensive in-house gym.

 Address: 23 Mitropoleos Street, 10557 Athens

 Exarcheia is home to the National Archaeological Museum, the largest in Greece, that displays antiquities, artwork, and relics from all over the country, only a short walk from the National Library.
 Kallidromiou Street is the heart of the district, hosting a weekly farmer’s market.
 But If you simply want to sit back and people watch or browse local stores, Exarcheia also has a wealth of coffee houses, restaurants, eclectic boutiques, and antique book shops.

 Neighbouring Neapoli is more peaceful, the perfect place to wander and gain incredible views of Athens.
 Hike up Lycabettus Hill, a prominent city park with a quaint church and romantic restaurant.
 Furthermore, Neapoli has a great selection of cafes, Mediterranean eateries, steak restaurants, and sushi bars.
 For those seeking designer shopping, it’s home to Gucci, Max Mara, Cartier, and more.